Managing your voting process effectively

 - ERROR = error due to incorrect operation

-- FATAL = malfunction
+- FATAL = malfunction alarm

-4. Stop voting
+4. Stopping voting

-With the help of the ballot-box key, the selected person on the electoral board can now decrypt the ballot box.
-Enter the key and click on “Set key again”.
-Then click again on “Counting and archiving”.
-You can then view the results of the voting in the electoral board interface and download the election archive as well as the raw data of the individual components.
+Using the ballot box key, the selected member of the Board can now decrypt the ballot box.
+After entering the key, click on “Start counting”.
+Then click on “Count and archive” again.
+You can then view the election results on the Election Board Interface and download the election archive and raw data for each component.

 Note: The count may take a few minutes depending on the number of votes in the ballot box.
 Avoid clicking any of the buttons in the Election Board Interface again during this time.
 If you do, the count will be delayed or cancelled.

 Now end your election in the POLYAS Online Voting Manager.
 This is where you can download the end results of your election.
 Read more here >